 It was a rough start.
 But by about 12 months in, it was clear we had something — just not enough yet.
 We had a handful of great enterprise customers, many dozens of tech leaders and midsized customers, and maybe a thousand or so smaller customers.
 And a decently sizeable pool of free users.

-I couldn’t go backwards.
+I couldn’t go backward.
 We had too many customers, too much going on, and there wasn’t any fat.

 So I did three things: